 Rather, the acrylic we use provides protection from some light waves but other (especially higher spectrum rays) not at all.
 That means certain light waves are blocked, but not all light waves.

 Our cases are designed for indoor use and normal indoor lighting.
 The acrylic we use is bright and clear.
-It is great for display and protecting from dust, spills, handling, etc. But it is NOT effective in blocking UV rays outdoors or direct sunlight through a window.
+It is great for display and protecting from dust, spills, handling, etc. But it may NOT be effective in blocking UV rays outdoors or direct sunlight through a window.
 Even indoors, it will not block all UV rays.

 There is such a thing as "museum grade" UV protection acrylic (OP-3) which is much more expensive, and can make the acrylic slightly dimmer, but does provide more protection (though still not 100%).
 We do not offer display cases made of museum grade acrylic.
 Again, it is MUCH more expensive.